s205352/s205352.github.io/2024-03-21-welcome-to-jekyll.markdown

 <body>

     <div class="paper">
-        <div class="title">Narrative Visualization: Telling Stories with Data</div>
+        <div class="title">A short data story - prostitution in San Francisco</div>
-        <div class="authors">Edward Segel and Jeffrey Heer</div>
+        <div class="authors">Rohan Khalid and Shiv Gopal</div>
         <div class="abstract">
             <div class="abstract-title">Abstract</div>
             <p>
-                This paper delves into the "Police Department Incident Reports: Historical 2003 to May 2018" dataset to explore the intricacies of crime incidents within San Francisco.
+                This paper delves into the "Police Department Incident Reports: Historical 2003 to May 2018" dataset to explore the intricacies of crime incidents for prostitution within San Francisco.
 Through a comprehensive analysis, we aim to uncover patterns and insights that could aid in predictive policing and offer a deeper understanding of the city's dynamics over the studied period.
             </p>
             <div class="keywords">Index Terms—Narrative visualization, storytelling, design methods, case study, journalism, social data analysis.</div>
         </div>